-As most people who travel know, it's a good thing to know where you're going and generally how to get there.
-While an adventurous traveler may relish the
+As most people who travel know, it's a good thing to know where you're going

 Healthy communities don't just happen - it takes commitment and hard work to develop and sustain them.

 And it all starts with a clear vision.